author: Matthijs Cornelissen

 Aum.
 Peace!
 Peace!
 Peace!

-The Western tradition in its basic approach, at least in the scientific sphere, is following just the opposite of an integral approach.
+Mainstream science tends to follow just the opposite approach.
 The scientific tradition has been largely reductionist, and reductionism is the direct opposite of integrality.
 What reductionism does, is to explain wholes out of their parts.
 And, interestingly, this seems to work, at least to some extent, within the technical and the physical realm, the fields which Western science is really good at.

 Integrality always involves a higher order reality that encompasses, enriches, and combines things from a lower level of reality.
 In mathematics, when one integrates a two-dimensional circle, one arrives at a three-dimensional sphere of which the circle is a section.
 In the realm of technology, a car, for example, is a higher order unity than the parts that it contains.
 It does not only combine independent, pre-existing parts, but it influences the exact form and structure of each part according to the specific place and function that part will have in the whole.
 In other words, to quite an extent, it is the whole that makes the part what it is.
 And so, to appreciate why each part is the way it is, what its special qualities, form and structure are and should be, you need to know the whole to which it belongs.
-The whole enriches and deepens the meaning and the quality of the parts.
-In this respect it is the opposite from amalgamation.
+And this goes much further than one might realise at the beginning.
+To understand the details of say the steering wheel or the lights you need to understand the human body and human psychology.
+To understand the materials that are used, you need not only understand chemistry and material sciences but also the economy, and so you have to take even politics into account.
+For the lights, you need to understand the weather and the legal structures in the different countries where the car will be sold.
+In fact, to fully understand anything, you need to understand everything.
+And if you tie the whole and the parts together in the right manner, you'll find that understanding the whole enriches and deepens your understanding of the parts.
+What is more, the parts find their fulfilment in the way their unique qualities contribute to the whole of which they are a part.
+In this respect it is the opposite of amalgamation.
 In amalgamation different things are also put together, but the end product is a more or less homogeneous mass in which the parts lose most if not all of their original qualities and identities.

 When one applies this to psychology, one realises that when one looks for a comprehensive, philosophical framework for psychology one needs an integrality that is absolute: it needs to encompass absolutely every aspect of human existence and this can only be done if one integrates all these aspects into something that is beyond absolutely everything, in other words, the One without a second.
 If one wants to find a truly integral view of reality, one needs a world view that is not just a combination, let alone an amalgamation of a hundred similar or dissimilar scientific and spiritual approaches.
 One needs something that first of all rises above all of them, something that is capable of holding them all up within a comprehensive, higher order vision, and second, something that clarifies the entire ladder from the top to the bottom and back.
 The foundations for such a higher order view can be found, according to Sri Aurobindo, in what he calls the "original Vedanta", the most ancient Vedic view of reality which transcends and encompasses the many different, and often contradictory spiritual and materialist conceptualisations of reality that developed afterwards.

-What psychology needs is a new approach which is in harmony with that highest level of integrality.
+This text is an attempt at developing an approach to psychology which is in harmony with this highest level of integrality.